-Red Nose Australia is delighted to announce the four-year continuation of our pioneering Hospital to Home stillbirth support program, receiving $4.2 million in last night’s Federal Budget.
+Red Nose Australia is delighted to announce the four-year continuation of our pioneering Hospital to Home stillbirth support program, after receiving $4.2 million in funding from the Federal Government.

 It was announced by The Hon Ged Kearney MP, Assistant Minister for Health and Aged Care at the Royal Women’s Hospital last week.

 The outreach program, the first of its kind in the world, provides vital support to parents in the immediate aftermath of the death of a baby or infant through stillbirth, neonatal death or the sudden unexpected death of an infant.

 Through the Hospital to Home program, grief-stricken parents can receive individualised bereavement support from Red Nose Bereavement support workers – all of whom have lived experience.
 Support can be provided in a range of personalised ways - such as supporting siblings, assisting families with memory making or liaising with workplaces about how to sensitively manage a return to work.
 Support is tailored for each family and can be provided face-to-face, by phone or by video conference.